 The fourth Chinese airline among the top 15 biggest airlines, loses one position and ranks 10th.
-Since the international traffic is slowly but steadily growing, airlines such as Turkish will likely overtake Hainan with one of the following rankings.
+However, since the international traffic is slowly but steadily growing, airlines such as Turkish will likely overtake Hainan with one of the following rankings.

 Hainan Airlines was founded in 1989 and is one of China’s largest airlines.
 With an aircraft fleet of 220 planes, the airline operates from its hubs in Beijing, Haikou, Xi’an, and Shenzhen.
 Hainan Airlines has its headquarters in Haikou and operates flights to 110 destinations in Asia, Europe, and North America.

 Aeroflot continued to show a strong performance and climbed another position.
-Among all airlines of the ranking, Aeroflot shows the lowest reduction in terms of revenue passenger kilometers compared to pre-COVID time.
+However, Aeroflot shows the lowest revenue passenger kilometers among all airlines of the ranking compared to pre-COVID time.